Skip to content

 Overview

-Retrieve and explain the results of a Yagaan source code security scan in order to quickly identify and fix vulnerabilities.
-This plugin allows to connects to the Pradeo Scan Server to provide detected security vulnerabilities as warnings.
+Yagaan SAST for VS Code retrieves and explains the results of a Yagaan (Pradeo) source code security scan, helping you quickly identify and fix vulnerabilities.
+This extension connects to a Pradeo Scan Server to display detected security vulnerabilities as warnings directly in your IDE.

-You therefore need an account on a Pradeo Scan Server, either on-premise or as a service (https://www.pradeo.com).
-You'll then attach your workspace to a previously scanned project (using CI pipeline for example) in order to retrieve and synchronize detected issues with your workspace.
+You therefore need an account on a Pradeo Scan Server, either on-premise or as a service at https://scan.yagaan.io You'll then attach your workspace to a previously scanned project (using CI pipeline for example) in order to retrieve and synchronize detected issues with your workspace.

 See https://www.pradeo.com